nitishgoyal13/marathon-autoscale/README.md

 # marathon-autoscale
 Simple Proof of Concept application for Scaling Application running on Marathon and Mesos based on Application's based on the utilization metrics Mesos reports.
 Note: This trigger metrics can be changed to be network related in order to have a more accurate representation of utilization that requires scaling.
 The application runs on any system that has Python 3 installed and has access to the Marathon server via HTTP TCP Port 80 and the Mesos Agent nodes over TCP port 5051. marathon-autoscale.py is intended to demonstrate what is possible when you run your applications on Marathon and Mesos.
-It periodically monitors the aggregate CPU and memory utilization for all the individual tasks running on the Mesos Agents that make up the specified Marathon application.
+It periodically monitors the aggregate CPU and Thread Poolory utilization for all the individual tasks running on the Mesos Agents that make up the specified Marathon application.
 When the threshold you set for these metrics is reached, marathon-autoscale.py will add instances to the application based on the multiplier you specify.

 ## Objective
 To provide a simple AutoScale Automation example running on top of DCOS and Marathon.